orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

-Grid woth a ray split off on higher abstraction level, shows the loopiness pf the gridd

----

 At every branch comtains the one added thing necessary for spliiting the vranch for conservation, but that destroys the embedding if that wnats to be prrserved

 ---